 What is a dental crown?

 A crown is a tooth-shaped cap that fits over an existing tooth, restoring its shape, strength, and appearance.
 Think of it as a protective helmet for a damaged or weakened tooth.
-Patients from Westborough, Northborough, and surrounding MetroWest towns visit Innova Smiles for same-day CEREC crowns that eliminate the need for a second appointment.
+Patients from Westborough, Northborough, and surrounding MetroWest towns visit Innova Smiles for digitally-designed custom porcelain crowns built around precise digital scanning.

 Dental crowns are one of the most common restorative procedures in dentistry.
 The American College of Prosthodontists estimates that over 15 million Americans have crown or bridge replacements each year.
 The procedure has been refined over decades, and modern materials and digital manufacturing have made crowns stronger, more natural-looking, and faster to deliver than at any point in dental history.